 These apps allow you to quickly and easily search for and reference any case or statute on the go or in the courtroom.
 There are even apps for individual jurisdictions.
 These apps can give you access to the statute text, local rules, and civil procedure rules too.
 Some apps even let you access the info without a WiFi or Internet connection.
 Think about it – how convenient would it be to quickly look up a new case that you aren’t familiar with in court after your opponent has referenced it.

 If you or someone you love has been charged with a criminal act, it’s imperative to get legal representation as soon as possible.
-Contact Austin criminal defense attorneys at Carroll Troberman, PLLC today for a free consultation.
+Contact Austin criminal defense attorneys at Carroll Troberman, PLLC today for a consultation.